amandeepmittal/amanhimself.dev/content/posts/install-nodejs-using-nvm-on-macos-m1.md

 If you have an existing Node.js version installed, please remove it before installing NVM.
 For example, my machine already has a node version installed via Homebrew.

+This step is optional.
+If you haven't install Node.js previously, skip this.

 Open the terminal window and run:

 ```shell